Olivier Auroy: Writing career

 While in the Middle East, he publishes his first two novels under the pen name Gabriel Malika, so as to separate his identity as writer and as a businessman.

 His first book, Les Meilleures intentions du monde (The Best Intentions in the World), published in 2011, tells the stories of men and women from all walks of life embarked on a journey off the coast of Dubai.
 This the first ever French novel to use Dubai as backdrop for its intrigue, which has been called a "literary milestone" in and of itself.
 In December 2017 this book was edited in an English digital version.

 The second book, Qatarina, is published in 2014.
 In 2022, US teacher John Summerbe flies to Quarabia, where the Football World Cup is being held.
 With this work of fiction, Oliver Auroy openly criticizes Qatar's bid to host the 2022 FIFA World Cup.

 His third novel, Au nom d’Alexandre (In the name of Alexander), is published under his real name in 2016.
 Alexandre works in brand naming.
 He opens up to a young journalist and reflects on his professional life.
 Inspired by his own career, Oliver Auroy "presents us with a delightful novel about an excentric scholar".

 His fourth novel, L'amour propre is published in April 2018 by « éditions Intervalles ».

 Other activities

-Between 2012 and 2014, Oliver Auroy hosts debates and interviews other writers such as Jérôme Ferrari, Maxime Chattam, Dominique de Saint-Mars and Katherine Pancol during the Dubai's Literary Festival.

-Olivier Auroy is often featured on the RTL radio talk show La Curiosité est un vilain défaut.
+Between 2012 and 2014 Auroy hosted debates and interviews with other writers including Jérôme Ferrari, Maxime Chattam, Dominique de Saint-Mars and Katherine Pancol during Dubai Literary Festival.
+He is often featured on the RTL radio talk show La Curiosité est un vilain défaut.
 He was a frequent panelist on Talking of Books, a Dubai Eye radio program.
 While in Dubai, he also worked as literary critique for Le Mag du Moyen-Orient magazine.